 We can prevent chromatic aberration using high-quality lenses, avoid wide-angle lenses, and shoot with a narrow aperture.

-If you experience chromatic aberration, the best way you can do is reduce it during the shooting process.
+If you experience chromatic aberration, the best way you can is to reduce it during the shooting process.
 Either by adjusting your camera settings, changing lenses, and other technical work you can do.

 You don’t have to put so much effort later in the post-production process by reducing it during the production, especially with a harsh chromatic aberration process that cannot always be removed completely from the picture.

-But if a clean and sharp picture is your goal, then correcting the chromatic aberration is a way you can do to improve the image quality of your photograph.
+But if a clean and sharp picture is your goal, then correcting the chromatic aberration is a way you can improve the image quality of your photograph.

 Jon has been a passionate photographer for 10+ years.
 Fun fact is that he has a collection of around 300-400 cameras that his family has collected over the years.
 Outside of photography, he has a Masters Degree in Engineering and has 13 years experience working in the industry across the globe.